 The gastrointestinal side-effects can be minimized by starting at a small dose and increasing the dose slowly.

-Lactic acidosis ia a rare side-effect of metformin, which is a life-threatening condition.
+Lactic acidosis is a rare side-effect of metformin, which is a life-threatening condition.
 This risk of lactic acidosis is seen primarily in patients with kidney failure and liver disease.
 In healthy young women, it is a pretty safe drug.

 The potential side-effects of pioglitazone include weight gain of a few pounds in a few patients and congestive heart failure in some patients.